yjin910517/d3_visualization_dand_p6/README.md

 ### Project Description:
-An interactive chart of BMI and blood pressure by gender by country.
+An interactive chart of BMI and blood pressure by gender and country.
 This project was built with D3.
 This is the 6th project of Udacity data analyst nano degree.

 ### Final Folders and Files:
 - lib: documents of javascript libraries